ddmitov/reteti/README.md

 ## Features

-☑️ Reteti combines a LLM tokenizer and a partitioned Parquet dataset in object storage.
+- [x] Reteti combines a LLM tokenizer and a partitioned Parquet dataset in object storage.

-☑️ The LLM tokenizer converts any text in any supported language to a list of integers.
+- [x] The LLM tokenizer converts any text in any supported language to a list of integers.
 Language-specific stemmers are not used.
 The token integers with their positions are saved in the dataset under predictable file names.

-☑️ When searching only the data files of the tokens in the search request are contacted.
+- [x] When searching only the data files of the tokens in the search request are contacted.
 Positional token search is performed using SQL and DuckDB.

-☑️ Storage and compute are decoupled and Reteti can be used in serverless functions.
+- [x] Storage and compute are decoupled and Reteti can be used in serverless functions.

-☑️ Text data can be stored anywhere and Reteti index is independent of the text storage location.
+- [x] Text data can be stored anywhere and Reteti index is independent of the text storage location.

-☑️ Indexing and searching are completely separate processes.
+- [x] Indexing and searching are completely separate processes.

-🪧 A Gradio search demo using one million Bulgarian and English short articles is available at: https://reteti.fly.dev/
+A [Gradio demo](https://reteti.fly.dev/) using one million Bulgarian and English short articles is available on [Fly.io](https://fly.io/).
-The demo application with a scale-to-zero capability runs on Fly.io and its object storage is managed by Tigris Data.
+It is scale-to-zero capable and its object storage is managed by [Tigris Data](https://www.tigrisdata.com/).

 ## Search Rules